ikoniqoz/nitrodocs/content/modules/pages.md

 ### CSS

 The CSS tab allows you to add extra CSS that will be added to your page (inline).
-PyroCMS will wrap the appropriate `<style>` tags around the CSS.
+NitroCMS will wrap the appropriate `<style>` tags around the CSS.

 ### Script

 You may place javascript here that you would like appended to the `<head>` of the page.
-PyroCMS will wrap the appropriate `<script>` tags around the javascript.
+NitroCMS will wrap the appropriate `<script>` tags around the javascript.

 ### Options